 Steps are self-contained Bash scripts or compiled binaries for accomplishing specific automation tasks, defined in the wercker.yml file of your application.
 Steps can be written manually or borrowed from the community via the Steps Registry.

-- You can use internal steps for interaction with your Docker Container.
+- Use internal steps for interaction with your Docker Container.

-- You can use script steps to automate shell commands.
+- Use script steps to automate shell commands.

-- You can create custom steps to address specific challenges.
+- Create custom steps to address specific challenges.

 Pipelines are the heart and soul of Wercker.
 They’re where you define the actions (steps) and environment for your tasks.
 They are also often where you define your tests, builds and deploys.
 They are an aggregate of steps and will pass or fail based on the steps within.
 A great advantage of Wercker’s pipelines is that the builds can be run concurrently, allowing for parallelized testing to save valuable development time.